Newsletter Subscribe

 Sodafish

 Floating right on the water, Sodafish feels like a carnival scene spliced into a restaurant.
-Bright, casual, and lively, it serves everything from fish and chips to share plates of prawns, calamari, and oysters that are as fresh as the sea breeze blowing across the deck.
+Bright, casual, and lively, it serves everything from fish and chips to share plates of prawns, calamari, and oysters, all as fresh as the sea breeze blowing across the deck.
 Drinks are easy — frosty pints, crisp ciders, spritzes — and the vibe is pure Jeremiah: carefree, fun, a little chaotic.
-It’s the kind of place where the night could take any turn.

 Middle Boat Harbour, The Esplanade, Lakes Entrance